PHSKC-APDE/hyrule/example_workflow/_targets.md

 #### Build training model frame

-The [`compile_training_data`](R/compile_training_data.R) function loads and standardizes labeled pairs, uses the `make_model_frame` function internally to go from labeled pairs to “training data.”
-Before saving the results, some sanity checks are performed to ensure that too many of the labeled pairs get dropped due to missing data or some other set of data gremlins.
+The [`compile_training_data`](R/compile_training_data.R) function loads and standardizes labeled pairs and uses the `make_model_frame` function internally to go from labeled pairs to “training data”.
+Before saving the results, some sanity checks are performed to ensure that not too many of the labeled pairs get dropped due to missing data or some other set of data gremlins.
 The results are stored in a parquet file via the `train_test_data` target.
+As written, `compile_training_data` assumes location history, zip history, and various frequency tabulations exist.
+Users who do not want to (or cannot) use those bits of information will have to update the function (and not just the invocation) accordingly.

 Note: A detailed description of the [`make_model_frame`](R/make_model_frame.R) function that combines